Paid partnership with Osprey.

 I just took the Sojourn on a 9 month trip around the world and I honestly can’t rave enough about this backpack.
 Firstly, it has wheels.
 So when the ground is even you can pull the bag instead of carrying it, which for me is a massive plus.
 When it is too muddy/rocky to pull the bag, you unzip the back and pull out the backpack straps, and it is transformed into a proper backpack.
 I was a bit worried it would be uncomfortable carrying a backpack with wheels, but it has such a good design that it’s really no different from carrying a regular backpack.
 It’s incredibly sturdy.
 I took 38 flights last year, not to mention loads of buses, trains and more and the pack is still in perfect condition.
 It has a couple of pockets inside and out which are good for compartmentalizing your stuff.
 Basically, I love this bag and I’m so glad I took it on this trip.

-Best backpack for: Backpacking, Extended trip, Weekend Breaks and trips where the ground will be even/paved for more than 50% of the time.
+Best backpack for: Backpacking, Extended trips, Weekend Breaks and trips where the ground will be even/paved for more than 50% of the time.

-Best backpack for: Backpacking, Extended trip, Destinations with uneven roads and boats!
+Best backpack for: Backpacking, Extended trips, and Destinations with uneven roads and boats!

 Osprey Aura 65

-Best backpack for: Backpacking, Extended trip, Hiking, Destinations with uneven roads and boats!
+Best backpack for: Backpacking, Extended trips, Hiking, and Destinations with uneven roads and boats!

 This was my first Osprey pack and is still a favourite.
 The 40 size of the Fairview is perfect for long weekends.
 It’s small enough to take as hand luggage but has plenty of space for all your things (plus compression straps so you can really get the most out of the space).
 It is compartmentalized with a section for my laptop so I can keep everything organised.
 It’s a really durable bag and one I will keep using for a long time no doubt!